 If your infographic is shared or embedded on another site with your details attached, you’ve earned yourself an ever-valuable backlink.
 If everyone plays ball, and your infographic is syndicated and used as content for other sites, they’ll need to refer to the source.

 Explain Complex Ideas Succinctly

-A well made infographic can be a great introduction into a field for anyone.
-If you use this as a marketing tool for your business, and aim your infographic at fresh prospects, you’re getting in at the ground floor.
+A well-made infographic can be a great introduction into a field for anyone.
+If you use this as a marketing tool for your business and aim your infographic at fresh prospects, you’re getting in on the ground floor.
 This new prospect will associate your name with this new industry they have been introduced to, and will likely see you as the first port of call if they need a product or service.

 Explaining a big, complex subject in a simple, succinct manner can be a great way to “get in” with new clientele.

 “Wow”, a person who has just seen your infographic whispers, “these guys sure seem to know everything about [insert applicable subject here]!”

 By producing and releasing quality infographics, you position yourself as an industry expert.
 A thought leader.
 A go-to guy (or girl).
 This position brings with it a respect that is hard to garner through other marketing means.
 And the benefits of being a thought leader can be dramatic on your business’s bottom line.